Skip to main content

 Of course, if there are error handling specifics for a separate module or controller, you can just as easily add your new handler to its metadata without affecting other components of your application.

 If you add such a handler to the metadata of a non-root module, you probably don't need to export it.
 On the other hand, if you want to write a custom error handling module and still want to export HttpErrorHandler from it, be aware that importing it into any module will require provider collisions to be resolved.
-This occurs because a default error handler has already been added to any module in your application, and when you import the module with its new error handler, the two error handlers collide.
+This occurs because a default error handler has already been added to each module in your application, and when you import the module with its new error handler, the two error handlers collide.
 This can be easily resolved:

 import { featureModule, HttpErrorHandler } from '@ditsmod/core';